-Duran Duran offshoot, Arcadia, will see their album So Red The Rose re-released in expanded form including a bonus disc and DVD, early next year.
-Due to be released on January 25th (according to Amazon), the collector’s edition will feature 19 bonus tracks and a DVD of all their music videos from the period, in addition to the original album.
-Formed by Simon Le Bon, Nick Rhodes and Roger Taylor in 1985, So Red The Rose saw four singles taken from it, the most successful of those being Election Day which peaked at No.7 in the singles charts.
+Duran Duran offshoot, Arcadia, will see their album So Red The Rose re-released in expanded form early next year.
+It includes a bonus disc and dvd and is due to be released on January 25th (according to Amazon).
+The collector’s edition will feature 19 bonus tracks and a DVD of all their music videos from the period, in addition to the original album.
+Formed by Simon Le Bon, Nick Rhodes and Roger Taylor in 1985, So Red The Rose saw four singles being taken from it.
+The most successful of those being Election Day which peaked at No.7 in the singles charts.

 Looking back at the album 25 years later it’s a lot easier to see it in a different light, now it is separated from the landscape it inhabited back then.
-Duran Duran were clearly at a peak in their career commercially at this point, having recently been chosen to record the theme song for the James Bond movie A View To A Kill, and having had two big hit singles (The Reflex and The Wild Boys) and released a live album called Arena in the previous year.
-So more than a few eyebrows were raised at this project when it asked to be taken more seriously than Duran Duran.
+After all Duran Duran were clearly at a peak in their career commercially at this point.
+They had recently been chosen to record the theme song for the James Bond movie A View To A Kill.
+Similarly they had two big hit singles (The Reflex and The Wild Boys) and released a live album called Arena in the previous year.
+Therefore more than a few eyebrows were raised at this project when it asked to be taken more seriously than Duran Duran.

-Still, this is a great album for any fan of Duran Duran, and I’d put it right up there amongst some of their best work, the debut Duran Duran and the later Big Thing, and it’ll really be worth adding this to your collection.
-It’s maybe ironic that, much being made of this being only three fifths of Duran Duran at the time, the original five man line-up were not to release any new material together until 2004’s Astronaut, as Roger Taylor didn’t return with them when they came back the following year with Notorious.
+However this is a great album for any fan of Duran Duran.
+I’d put it right up there amongst some of their best work, the debut Duran Duran and the later Big Thing.
+It is therefore worth adding this to your collection.
+It’s ironic that, much being made of this being only three fifths of Duran Duran at the time, the original five man line-up didn’t release any new material together until 2004’s Astronaut, as Roger Taylor didn’t return with them when they came back the following year with Notorious.

-Scroll down to see the full eight minute video of Election Day courtesy of You Tube (and find an Amazon link), but here are the full proposed details for the Collector’s Edition :-
+Scroll down to see the full eight minute video of Election Day courtesy of You Tube (and find an Amazon link).
+In addition here are the full proposed details for the Collector’s Edition :-

 1. “Election Day”